Team-Sauron-SDC/ezzy-shop-suggested-proxy/README.md

 # ShoppR

-> ShoppR is a shop information and related products module for an eCommerce website.
+> ShoppR is an eCommerce website displaying various shops and products information.

 ## Related Projects